Michelin-starred Cheek by Jowl will end its operations on the 28th of February, after 3 years in operation.

 I didn’t head down to the restaurant when it first opened, because I just went to Sorrel (the previous restaurant at the same venue) which opened and closed soon enough, and then wondered if Cheek would have been another experimental place.

 For a Michelin starred restaurant, meals are still “well-priced”, with set menus ranging from $38++ for a 2-course lunch, $46++ for a 3-course, $58++ for a 5 course; to $88++ for a 5-course dinner.

 I had the lunch course with friends, and the meal turned out to be a mixed bag.

 Some dishes work, while others tasted ‘clashing’ and wasn’t as impressive as expected.

 The main of Barramundi was fresh and sweet on its own, until a sauce we all described with a weird-aftertaste was added in.

-It was fermented carrot broth which turned out to be quite distracting for appreciating more of the natural taste of the fish, and that could have worked better possibly in a smaller proportion, or more liquid density.
+It was the fermented carrot broth which turned out to be quite distracting for appreciating more of the natural taste of the fish.
+That could have worked better possibly in a smaller proportion, or more liquid density.

 The main of Braised Beef Cheek (additional $10++) with cauliflower and Thai basil was the favourite, meltingly tender with deep, beautiful flavours.